Skip to main content

 6 mentions Positive Neutral Negative

 The monetization model of the game is favorable, as it features no microtransactions and allows players to unlock content quickly.
-However, there are significant concerns regarding the lack of advertising and the confusing branding change, which may hinder its visibility and success.
+However, there are significant concerns regarding the lack of advertising and the confusing branding change from "Stellaris: Nexus" to "Nexus 5X," which may hinder its visibility in the market.

 • “There are no microtransactions and the unlockables come pretty quickly.”